Kyle Higashioka Player Props: Yankees vs. Padres

-After hitting .179 with three doubles, a home run, four walks and five RBI in his past 10 games, Kyle Higashioka and the New York Yankees take on the San Diego Padres (who will hand the ball to Michael Wacha) at 1:05 PM ET on Saturday.
+On Sunday, Kyle Higashioka (.133 batting average in his past 10 games, with two doubles, a home run, four walks and five RBI) and the New York Yankees play the San Diego Padres, whose starting pitcher will be Yu Darvish.
+First pitch is at 1:35 PM ET.

 Kyle Higashioka Game Info & Props vs. the Padres